Upgrading Package Security Manager

 Once the upgrade is complete, run the following command to instruct Keycloak to allow HTTP traffic:

-- If you are upgrading to Package Security Manager
+- For upgrades to Package Security Manager

 6.6.2